New Jersey Traumatic Injury Attorneys

-Know Your Rights in New Jersey – Workers’ Compensation for Traumatic Injuries
+Workers’ Compensation for Traumatic Injuries in Monmouth County

-Many years ago, injuries sustained on-the-job were considered collateral damage—a price workers had to pay for the privilege of employment.
+Many years ago, injuries sustained on-the-job were considered collateral damage, a price workers had to pay for the privilege of employment.
 However, as our nation progressed, the health and safety of American workers became an important issue.
 Today, workers who are injured while at work have rights and are entitled to compensation.
-Under present New Jersey Workers’ Compensation law, an “on-the job” injury may even include accidents that occurred while travelling for work, or at a company social function.
+Under present New Jersey Workers’ Compensation law, a workplace injury may even include accidents that occurred while traveling for work or at a company social function.

 Depending on the facts of your case, you may be entitled to: